 |SOURCE: BWV 244b no. 27a, bb.
 1-5; detail of copy by J. C. Farlau (D-B Am.
 B. 6) from Bach-Digital.|

 My speculative nib idea also suggests a new way at looking at (for example) the profusely ornamented chorale “Wenn wir in höchsten Nöten sein,” BWV 641 (in the Orgelbüchlein).
 This is the chorale which was later revised as the so-called “deathbed chorale” (“Vor deinen Thron tret’ ich,” BWV 668), stripped of the ornamentation, and with imitative interludes interpolated between the chorale phrases.
 (Christoph Wolff has dealt with this situation very lucidly.)
-But what strikes me as I look at the page is that the ornamented melody seems to have been written with two different sized nibs—and am I imagining things to perceive a different tint to the ink?
+But what strikes me as I look at the page is that the ornamented melody seems to have been written with two different sized quill-points—and am I imagining things to perceive a different tint to the ink?
 Here is the full page:

 SOURCE: BWV 641, p.
 115 of Bach's autograph of the Orgelbüchlein (D-B Mus.
 Ms. Bach P 283); scan from Bach-Digital